Office hours: Monday - Friday, 9.00 - 17.00 EDT (UTC-04)

 Non-Members: USD 775.00

-Note: The ISTM is offering special discounted fees for ISTM Members who are Associate Members (those residing in resource-limited countries as identified by the World Bank).
-These fees are USD 200 for Doctoral Associate ISTM Members and USD 100 for Non Doctoral Associate ISTM Members throughout the registration period.
+Note: The ISTM is offering special discounted fees for ISTM Members who are Associate Members (those residing in resource-poor countries as identified by the World Bank).
+These fees are USD 200 for Doctoral Associate ISTM Members and USD 100 for Non Doctoral Associate ISTM Members throughout the registration period as long as space is available.
 If applicable to your application, these fees will appear in your online registration form.